 Back in the days of tall ships with wind-filled sails, Britannia ruled the waves, and a long ocean voyage often meant a death sentence for weary sailors.
 Scurvy was the scourge of the seven seas, killing more sailors than storms and foreign navies combined.

-Rose's lime prevented that disease, and though the sailors grumbled a little about losing their rum, it wasn't long before sweetened juice from Rose's West Indian limes was a shipboard staple.
+Doctors discovered that limes prevented that disease, and though the sailors grumbled a little about losing their rum, it wasn't long before sweetened lime juice from Rose's West Indian limes was a shipboard staple.